Synesso/scala-stellar-sdk/src/main/paradox/transacting.md

 ### TimeBounds

 As of v0.9.0, the valid date range for a transaction must be specified.
 The network will reject any transaction submitted outside of the range defined.
-To help define `TimeBound`s, the constant @scaladoc[Unbounded](stellar.sdk.model.TimeBounds.Unbounded) represents all time.
-Additionally, @scaladoc[TimeBounds.timeout](stellar.sdk.model.TimeBounds.timeout)  will specify a `TimeBound` from the current time until some given timeout duration.
+To help define `TimeBound`s, the object @apidoc[TimeBounds$] contains the constant `Unbounded` (representing all time) and the method `timeout`, which will return a `TimeBound` from the current time until some given timeout duration in the future.

 ### Maximum Fee